Helping you free your child of an eating disorder

 Is anorexia treatment for children and adolescents different from treatment for adults?

-Yes, it's very different.
+Currently, yes, it's usually very different.
 And that is a shame.
 It's not evolved the way adolescent treatment has, and I hope that will change.

 Adult treatment emphasises psychological approaches, getting the patient to be motivated to get well, to gain insight, and to work on their recovery on their own, with weekly outpatient appointments.